 - You have a life change that may affect if you’re eligible for Medicaid or CHIP — like getting a job that increases your income, your dependent reaching an age where they no longer qualify, or getting married or divorced.

 FILLING PRESCRIPTIONS IF YOU DON'T HAVE A CARD: If you need to fill a prescription and haven’t received your enrollment card yet, check if your pharmacy accepts Medicaid, CHIP, or your health plan.
 If they do, take your eligibility letter and prescription to the pharmacy.
 They’ll try to fill it using the information in the letter.

 If they don’t have enough information, most pharmacies can give you enough medicine for 3 days.
 Call your Medicaid or CHIP agency or health plan for help getting the rest of your medicine.

 If your pharmacy doesn’t accept Medicaid, CHIP, or your health plan, call the number in your eligibility letter to find a pharmacy you can use.
 You can usually find this information on the state Medicaid or CHIP agency website too.

-If you received a letter telling you that you’ve been enrolled in Medicaid or CHIP, you should still be able to get health care services.
-If you need care, show your provider a copy of your eligibility letter.
+If you got a letter stating you’ve been enrolled in Medicaid or CHIP, you should still be able to get health care services.
+Show your provider a copy of your eligibility letter.
 Your provider can verify your enrollment.